kelwxy/CCC151-SSIS_project/README.md

 ## About This Project

 The KELWXY student information system was developed using Python, PyQt6, and CSV data storage without the need for database management.
-It offers all of the CRUDL capabilities, including **searching** and **sorting**.
+It offers all of the CRUDL capabilities, including **searching**, **sorting**, and **batch operation**.

 ## How To Access